apache/airflow/BREEZE.rst

           GitHub repository used to pull, push images when cache is used.
 Default: airflow.

   -v, --verbose
-          Show verbose information about executed commands (enabled by default for running test).
+          Show verbose information about executed docker, kind, kubectl, helm commands.
+Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands executed under the hood and copy&paste them to your terminal to debug them more easily.

           Note that you can further increase verbosity and see all the commands executed by breeze by running 'export VERBOSE_COMMANDS="true"' before running breeze.